bitbcybr/cis-controls-vX-tools/README.md

 #### Adding updated Worksheet for v.8.1
 Security Functions updated.
 Some work to do but as of the great work from Auditscripts and MartinSohn not that much.
-Check of Safeguard Descriptions and Asses Classes as well as NIST will follow.
+Check of Safeguard Descriptions and Asset Classes as well as NIST will follow.

 License as was CC BY-SA 4.0